 Genetic improvement of bananas is essential if this incredibly valuable food crop is to continue to make major contributions to food security in the future.
 Our approach to improving bananas is through genetic modification either alone or in combination with conventional breeding.

-Centre for Tropical Crops and Biocommodities at Queensland University of Technology in Australia and the National Banana Research Program of the National Agricultural Research Organisation of Uganda were funded by the Bill & Melinda Gates Foundation as part of the Grand Challenges in Global Health program.
+Centre for Agriculture and the Bioeconomy) at Queensland University of Technology in Australia and the National Banana Research Program of the National Agricultural Research Organisation of Uganda were funded by the Bill & Melinda Gates Foundation as part of the Grand Challenges in Global Health program.
 This project is to tackle micronutrient deficiencies In Uganda through increasing the levels of pro-vitamin A and iron in the fruit of the staple food of Uganda, the East African Highland banana.
-This was the genesis of Banana21.In 2005, the
+This was the genesis of Banana21.In 2005, the Centre for Tropical Crops and Biocommodities (now known as the

 Subsequently, the project became part of the Bill & Melinda Gates Foundation's Global Development Program.
 Phase 3 of the project commenced in 2012 and is jointly funded by the Bill and Melinda Gates Foundation and the UK Department for International Development.